Fortingall, near Aberfeldy, PerthshireGuest Rating

 Kitchen with electric cooker, microwave, fridge etc. dishwasher and tumble drier in cupboard

-WC/utility room with washing machine
+Shower room with WC and wash basin/utility room with washing machine

 Bathroom with bath/shower, WC and wash basin